 Speech Therapy is a treatment that helps individuals with autism increase communication skills.
 Speech Therapy is overseen by a Speech-Language Pathologist (SLP) along with therapy sessions by a Speech-Language Pathologist Assistant (SLPA).
 The first step is to conduct a speech evaluation to determine the child's current skill levels regarding language and communication.
 Assessments are administered to measure the child’s speech and language skills.
 Assessments may include a formal standardized tests or an informal assessment of communication skills along with a comprehensive parent interview and developmental history.
 Observation of social interactions and play will also contribute to establishing goals.
 Based on the results of the assessment, goals will be selected, and implemented during individual speech therapy sessions.
-Sessions are typically scheduled for one hour/one time per week.
+Sessions are typically scheduled every week for about one hour.
 Parent involvement in each session is encouraged as much of the session will include dialogue of specific therapy techniques and a suggested plan for at-home practice.

 Speech Thearpy helps children of any age experiencing one or more of the following challenges: